identang/dvdrental/README.md

 # DVD Rental Database Analysis

 ## Introduction
 This repository showcases my skills in SQL data analysis, specifically using the PostgreSQL Sample Database from [postgresqltutorial.com](https://www.postgresqltutorial.com/).
-The project involves analyzing the DVD rental database to gain valuable insights and make data-driven decisions for a hypothetical DVD rental company.
+The project inside the assignemnt folder involves analyzing the DVD rental database to gain valuable insights and make data-driven decisions for a hypothetical DVD rental company.

 ## Queries
 ### 1. Most Popular and Profit Making Film Category